Quinos2003/Roomdle/README.md

 # Roomdle

 Roomdle is a mobile application designed to help people find compatible roommates.
 The app allows users to create a profile and search for potential roommates based on a variety of criteria, including location, lifestyle, and budget.
+This repository contains the Django backend code for Roomdle.

 ## Features